Gromov-Witten and Welschinger invariants of del Pezzo varieties: The sign problems

-According to J-Y. Welschinger (\cite{welschinger2005spinor}, \cite{welschinger2005stongly}), given a $Spin_n$- or $Pin^\pm_n$-structure on the real part of real projective Fano varieties\footnote{They are examples of strongly semipositive real symplectic manifolds as described in \cite{welschinger2005stongly}.}, we can define a sign (also known as spinor state) $\pm 1$ for each immersed balanced real rational curve on such varieties.
+According to J.-Y.~Welschinger, see for example \cite[Section 2.2]{welschinger2005spinor} or \cite[Section 1.2]{welschinger2005stongly}, given a $\Spin_n$- or $\Pin^\pm_n$-structure on the real part of real projective Fano varieties,\footnote{They are examples of strongly semipositive real symplectic manifolds as described in \cite{welschinger2005stongly}.} we may define a sign (also known as the spinor state) $\pm 1$ for each immersed balanced real rational curve on such varieties.